5 Times My Chinese Failed Me

 Have you ever tried to prepare to visit a new country that didn’t speak your native language?
 You have the index cards, downloaded the apps, and you think you may have those survival language skills down packed—only for no one to understand you.

 The Chinese language is beautifully intricate, which is one of the reasons why it is challenging to acquire as an English speaker.
-There is nothing to base the language off of.
-You are learning not only a foreign language, but an entirely new writing system.
+There is nothing to base the language on.
+You are learning not only a foreign language but an entirely new writing system.
 While you may be able to live without being fluent in the language, you still need some basics.

 Trying to order dumplings.